starlit-nox/can-of-books-frontend/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
 The application is a website that allows users to view books that are available and unavialbe to use/brorrow.
 The languages used for this application is React.JS and CSS.
-The libraries that are being used is React-Bootstrap, Express, and Axios.
+The libraries that are being used is React-Bootstrap, Express, Reacter-Router-Dom, and Axios.
 To deply this application we used Render.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: